ccmarris/python-bloxone/documentation/html/_sources/usage.rst.txt

     else:
         print(response.status_code)

 Similarly for the other core functions, and classes.
-For details around parameters, please see the :doc:`class documentation </classes>`
+For details on method specific parameters, please see the :doc:`class documentation </classes>`

-For debugging purposes, the :mod:`bloxone` module supports logging via the logging module using DEBUG.
+For debugging purposes, the :mod:`bloxone` module supports logging using :mod:`logging` using DEBUG.

 .. warning::

-    Although I have attempted to keep debugging clean.
-There is still potential for the debug output to produce full data dumps of API responses.
+    I have attempted to keep debugging clean, however, there is still potential for the debug output to produce full data dumps of API responses.

 Examples
 --------

-Although the basic flow of instantiating the class with a configuration ini file, the accessing the attributes or methods, with *get* being pretty universal as a method using the swagger object paths.
-Specific examples for each of the classes and there use is shown in more detail in the following documents:
+Although the basic flow of: instantiating the class with a configuration ini file; access the attributes or methods, with *get* almost being universal as a method, and using the swagger object paths to access the required resource.
+Specific examples for each of the classes, and their use, is shown in more detail in the following documents, as well as the usage of :mod:`utils`:

 .. toctree::
     :maxdepth: 4